 When you put your hand on your chest, you might feel your heart's familiar lub-dub beat.
 If your heart races rather than beats and the feeling lasts for a few minutes, that’s a sign you might have a condition called atrial fibrillation.
 You might hear it called AFib for short.

 When you have this condition, faulty electrical signals make your heart flutter or beat too fast.
 This abnormal rhythm stops your heart from pumping as well as it should.
 Your blood flow can slow enough to pool and form clots.
-AFib raises your chances for a stroke and other heart complications.
+AFib raises your chances for a stroke and other heart problems.